landao314/bluetooth_hid_gamepad/readme.md

  command.

 An HID Device should include HID Service in the Service UUIDs AD type field of the advertising data.
 Also, an HID Device should include its Appearance in its Advertising Data.
-This device is discoverable as a keyboard.
+This device is discoverable as a gamepad.
 By using GATT Configurator, this example uses advertising packets that are automatically filled by the stack.

 As a simple basis for further development, this example is not energy optimized.